RoughlyUnderscore/RoughlyUnderscore/README.md

 > - My Discord (pluggg) is the most effective way to contact me.
 > - You can also use my mailbox (me@runderscore.com), but it is still experimental and I am not 100% sure that all letters will be delivered.
 > - My mail (roughly.underscore (at) gmail.com) is also rather effective, but will probably take longer to be noticed.
-> - My SpigotMC account (https://www.spigotmc.org/members/zbll.864229/) is the least effective one, but one day I definitely will notice you.